PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Related Work

 \subsection{Verification of Clinical Reasoning}

 While LLMs utilize RAG to minimize hallucinations, they are prone to an over-reliance on retrieved contexts.
 Consequently, a verification stage is essential to validate the model’s response and discern only the most meaningful insights from the retrieved content.
 To address this, existing approaches prioritize internal consistency or introspection to refine model outputs~\cite{manakul_2023_selfcheckgpt, gandhi_2024_sos, li_2025_reflectevo}.
 Within the clinical domain, AMIE~\cite{tu2025amie} and MedAgents~\cite{tang2023medagents} have been further adapted to emulate the reasoning processes of medical experts.
 For instance, MedReflect~\cite{huang_2026_medreflect} minimizes errors by generating and training on question-answer pairs designed to validate reflective reasoning paths, thereby refining the model's internal logic.
 However, these existing verification frameworks struggle to incorporate the unique clinical contexts of individual patients.

-To address this, we introduce a Policy-dreiven Prescription Refinement stage which evaluates the initial prescription based on the prescribing tendencies derived from similar patient cases to determine its clinical appropriateness.
-Consequently, this process prevents over-dependence on raw retrieved content by validating the treatment plan against strictly essential clinical information.
+To address this, we introduce an Evidence-Constrained Prescription Refinement stage which evaluates the initial prescription based on the prescribing tendencies derived from similar patient cases, preventing over-dependence on raw retrieved content by validating the treatment plan against essential clinical information.